jacobwang7/CS2-Problem-Set-4/README.md

 4. Return the `StringBuilder` object as a String, calling its `toString()` method.

 ## Part 2
-In this part of the problem set, you will be working on the `ReverseAlphabetizer.java` class, which uses two instances of `StringLL` to sort a series of words into reverse alphabetical order.
+In this part of the problem set, you will be working on the `ReverseAlphabetizer.java` class, which uses two instances of `StackLL` to sort a series of words into reverse alphabetical order.
 Open the file `ReverseAlphabetizer.java` and you will see that I have provided some basic code for you.
 All of your code will go in the `main()` method.
-You do not need to write additional methods.
+You do not need to write additional methods or create instance variables.

 ### Comparing two `String` objects
 In class we learned about the `compareTo()` method in `String`.
 The `compareTo()` method of `String` returns a positive number if the calling `String` comes after the argument `String` in the alphabet; a negative number if the calling `String` comes before the argument `String` in the alphabet; and 0 if the two `String` objects are the same.
 Example: